-University Directed Programs
+University Directed Programs (UDP)

-University Directed Programs are study abroad courses that include a short-term travel component.
+University-directed programs are study abroad courses that include a short-term travel component.

 The programs follow the criteria below: